-Nā Honua Mauli Ola, 2014 Second Edition, describes nine Hawaiian cultural pathways, each of which carry the cultural strands of 'ike, mauli, aloha and kuleana.
+Nā Honua Mauli Ola, 2022 Third Edition, describes nine Hawaiian cultural pathways, each of which carry the cultural strands of 'ike, mauli, aloha and kuleana.
 Together, the nine pathways represent a cultural framework that was created, inspired and expressed through reciprocal relationships with akua, 'āina and kanaka-the spiritual, physical and human world.
 Nā Honua Mauli Ola describes how all relationships are interconnected and based on the highest levels of respect and responsibility.

-Akua: Everyone is connected to the spiritual world through cosmogenic genealogies, located in the naʿau and three piko.
-As we acknowledge, respect and honor akua, ʿaumākua, ʿāina and all other aspects of the spiritual world, we become connected to our past, present and future.
+Akua: Everyone is connected to the spiritual world through cosmogenic genealogies, connected through the three piko.
+As we acknowledge, respect and honor Akua/akua, 'aumākua, 'āina and all other aspects of the spiritual world, we become connected to our past, present and future.
 Hawaiian cultural identity embeds spirituality through pule (prayer), protocol and ceremony.

 'Āina: Hawaiian cultural identity connects people to the physical world: honua, 'āina, kai and lani.
-Respecting nature, ao kūlohelohe, includes behaving in respectful ways towards nature's animals, insects and plants, while acknowledging them as the earthly forms of akua.
+Respecting nature, ao kūlohelohe includes behaving in respectful ways towards all natural things of the environment, while acknowledging them as the earthly forms of akua.
 To respect 'āina means accepting kuleana for the environment, so that in turn it can teach us, nurture us and provide us with sustainable prosperity.
-As we mālama all aspects of the environment, we continue the ancestral practice of working towards a sustainable future for Hawai'i and the world beyond this pae'āina (group of islands).
+As we mālama all aspects of the environment, we continue the ancestral practice of working towards a sustainable future for Hawai'i and the world beyond this pae 'āina (group of islands).

-Kanaka: Respecting individuals not only shows respect to that person, but to a person's genealogy, heritage and their birthplace or hānau from where they come.
+Kanaka: Respecting individuals not only shows respect to that person, but to a person's genealogy, heritage and their birthplace or where they are from.
 It is an ancestral responsibility to lead healthy, productive lives and to create and maintain positive relationships with 'ohana, community and the global family.
 Cultural identity shapes how we see ourselves individually and collectively.
 It is an intricate, vital part of an interconnected network of human beings.
 These relationships require leadership and service, each according to their ability, as we all strive to be pono.